Types of support needed

 - Make a decision.

-- Ensure you have budget approval, check the contract contains the details agreed on during your evaluation and negotiation (see below), then sign a contract.
+- Ensure you have budget approval, check the contract contains the details agreed on during your evaluation and negotiation (see below), and then sign a contract.

 - Advise successful and unsuccessful short-listed providers of your decision in writing.
 You may like to provide them feedback on their proposals to you.